I plead with you–never, ever give up on hope, never doubt, never tire, and never become discouraged. Be not afraid.St. John Paul II

 DO pray every day

 I made the mistake of genuinely forgetting to pray during my first few months of college.
 Consequently, I felt myself floundering as I tried to live my faith on campus.
 Your prayer life literally makes or breaks your relationship with God.
-If you want to grow closer to him, you have to start by making time for him.
+If you want to grow closer to Him, you have to start by making time for Him.
 Make time to pray, and even schedule it in your day if you have to.
-Start with a realistic amount of time, like 15 minutes, and add more prayer time gradually as you’re ready and as you feel the Spirit call you.
+Start with a realistic amount of time, like 15 minutes, and add more prayer time gradually as you’re ready and as you feel the Holy Spirit call you.

 DON’T think that you have to do everything on your own